 Craniosynostosis is most often sporadic (occurs by chance).
 In some families, craniosynostosis is inherited in one of two ways:

+- Autosomal recessive.
 Autosomal recessive means that two copies of the gene are necessary to express the condition, one inherited from each parent, who are obligate carriers.
 Carrier parents have a one in four, or 25 percent, chance with each pregnancy, to have a child with craniosynostosis.
 Males and females are equally affected.

+- Autosomal dominant.
 Autosomal dominant means that one gene is necessary to express the condition, and the gene is passed from parent to child with a 50/50 risk for each pregnancy.
 Males and females are equally affected.